 All students registered in degree programs for 4 or more credit hours, or who are actively enrolled in research courses (including but not limited to dissertation or thesis courses) that are designated by Vanderbilt University as full-time enrollment are required to have health insurance coverage.
 The university offers a sickness and injury insurance plan that is designed to provide hospital, surgical, and major medical benefits.
-A brochure explaining the limits, exclusions, and benefits of insurance coverage is available to students online at gallagherkoster.com/vanderbilt, in the Office of Student Accounts, or at the Student Health Center.
+A brochure explaining the limits, exclusions, and benefits of insurance coverage is available to students online at gallagherstudent.com/vanderbilt or medschool.vanderbilt.edu/student-health/student-health-insurance